FarmDyn/documentation/docs/template/labour.md

 ## Labour Need for Herd, Cropping, Operations and Off-Farm Work

-***Herd Activities and Cropping***
+### Herd Activities and Cropping

-The labour need for animals, *v\_herdLabM,* is defined by an animal type specific requirement parameter, *p\_herdLab,* in hours per animal and month (see in the next equation, working hours per animal and month) and in addition by the time requirement per stable place, which is differentiated by stable type.
+The labour need for animals, *v\_herdLabM,* is defined by an animal type specific requirement parameter, *p\_herdLab,* in hours per animal and month (see in the next equation, working hours per animal and month) and by the time requirement per stable place, which differs with the stable type.
 This formulation allows labour saving scale effects related to the stable size:

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/general_herd_module.gms GAMS /labHerdM_\(tCur.*?\$/ /;/)